bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 }
 ```

-When we know that the instance exists and we have its reference, we can check its status and this is when the `instanceStatus` comes into the play.
+When we know that the instance exists and we have its reference, we can check its status and this is when the `instanceStatus` comes into play.

 ```go
 func instanceStatus(ctx context.Context, client *ec2.Client, instance types.Instance) (types.InstanceStatus, error) {